 Pooler real estate is some of the most expensive in Georgia, although Pooler house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Pooler isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pooler are a mix of both white- and blue-collar jobs.
-Overall, Pooler is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Pooler who work in sales jobs (15.17%), office and administrative support (11.93%), and management occupations (11.41%).
+Pooler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Pooler is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Pooler who work in management occupations (13.70%), sales jobs (9.79%), and office and administrative support (8.42%).

 Also of interest is that Pooler has more people living here who work in computers and math than 95% of the places in the US.

-Pooler is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Pooler does not have a public transit system used by locals to get to and from work.

-The population of Pooler is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.62% of adults in Pooler have a bachelor's degree or even advanced degree.
+The citizens of Pooler are very well educated compared to the average community in the nation: 35.17% of adults in Pooler have a bachelor's degree or even advanced degree.

-The per capita income in Pooler in 2010 was $32,973, which is wealthy relative to Georgia and the nation.
-This equates to an annual income of $131,892 for a family of four.
+The per capita income in Pooler in 2018 was $37,623, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $150,492 for a family of four.
 However, Pooler contains both very wealthy and poor people as well.

 The most common language spoken in Pooler is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Tagalog.